gbuchdahl/474-final-blackjack/README.md

 We both worked on the project together in the same room for much of it, so it's hard to assign credit.
 If we had to:

-- Gabe took the lead on the model, implementing much of the core game.
+- Gabe took the lead on the model, implementing the core game mechanics.
 - Trey finished it up, including beautifying the output, adding split / double, and card counting.
 - Trey implemented QLearning, for bet sizing and action selection.
 - Trey also spent time looking into card counting, including plotting how counting affects returns.
 - Gabe implemented the Deep Q learning model.
+- Gabe did the readme & final test script.